LeviMSmith/CMMC-Map/README.md

 # CMMC-Map

-This is a web app to handle CMMC (Cybersecurity Maturation Model Certification) policy with a web app.
+This is a web app to handle CMMC (Cybersecurity Maturation Model Certification) policy.

-Version 0.1.0 out now!
+Version 0.2.0 out soon!

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details